kdeldycke/dotfiles/README.md

 history.

-If you can't find any clue about an external source, then assume it is original content I produced, which I released under the [BSD 2-Clause License ](LICENSE.md).
+If you can't find any clue about an external source, then assume it is original content I produced, which I released under the [BSD 2-Clause License](LICENSE.md).